 Generally, courses must have the same course content and may transfer as liberal arts, art, or general electives.
-Students may appeal to the Vice President for Academic Affairs for courses with varied titles (but of an equivalent nature) to be credited to their degree program.
+Students may appeal to the Provost for courses with varied titles (but of an equivalent nature) to be credited to their degree program.